Fines that Closed Small Businesses

 Breaches of PRIN 2 & PRIN 3

-The FCA fined The TJM Partnership Limited (in liquidation) £2m for financial crime control failings.
+The FCA fined The TJM Partnership Limited £2m for financial crime control failings.
 TJM did not have adequate systems and controls to identify and mitigate the risk of being used to facilitate fraudulent trading and money laundering.
 In addition to this, TJM failed to apply its anti-money laundering policies properly.

 Trading executed on behalf of Solo Group's clients was conducted in a circular pattern characteristic of financial crime.
 The firm failed to identify any financial crime concerns or money laundering risks related to Solo Group.